This post may contain affiliate links.

 You can add any type of vegetables you love to this lo mein!
 Some great options are Chinese broccoli, bok choy, broccoli, snap peas, corn, spinach or kale.

-What protein can I add to vegan lo mein?
+What protein can I add to vegetable lo mein?

-Try adding some tofu, tempeh, seitan or edamame beans to this lo mein dish for some extra protein!
+Try adding some crispy air fryer tofu, tempeh, seitan or edamame beans to this lo mein dish for some extra plant-based protein!

 If you tried this Vegetable Lo Mein or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on PinterestInstagram and Facebook for even more deliciousness!